mithi/react-philosophies/README.md

 3. Do NOT ignore exhaustive-deps warnings / errors for `useMemo`, `useCallback` and `useEffect`
 4. Remember to add keys whenever you use `map` to display components
 5. Remember to NOT use hooks inside conditionals, always put them at the top
-6. Do NOT ignore the warning ["Can't perform state update on unmounted component."](https://stackoverflow.com/questions/56442582/react-hooks-cant-perform-a-react-state-update-on-an-unmounted-component)
+6. Understand the warning "Can't perform state update on unmounted component."
+[See PR: facebook/react/pull/22114](https://github.com/facebook/react/pull/22114), [Reddit/u/free_username17](https://www.reddit.com/r/reactjs/comments/pvwb6m/comment/heevt8g)
-7. If you see a warning or error in the console, do not ignore it.
+7. If you see a warning or error in the console, it's there for a reason.
 8. Use a code formatter like [Prettier](https://prettier.io/)
-9. Use [Code Climate](https://codeclimate.com/quality/) (or similar) to detect code smells
+9. For open-source repositories or if you can afford it, [Code Climate](https://codeclimate.com/quality/) (or similar) to detect code smells
 10. Make sure you're tree-shaking to eliminate dead code
 11. Add several [error boundaries](https://reactjs.org/docs/error-boundaries.html)